 If anyone was wondering whether GM Stan Bowman and the Blackhawks were planning to go all in this season after the Patrick Kane injury, the answer is clear.
-Following the on Friday night, Bowman stepped up and paid a heavy price to land Vermette from the Coyotes to solidify the Blackhawks up the middle. trade
+Following the Kimmo Timonen trade on Friday night, Bowman stepped up and paid a heavy price to land Vermette from the Coyotes to solidify the Blackhawks up the middle.

 Vermette, 32, presumably will battle with Brad Richards for the remainder of the season to be the team's No. 2 center.
 Either way, those two should fill the center spots on the second and third lines, respectively, which could bump Teuvo Teravainen to a wing spot depending on how the coaching staff wants to lay things out.

 The Blackhawks aren't getting a superstar, but Vermette has been a steady contributor for the Coyotes the past few seasons.
 In 62 games with Arizona in 2014-15, he's put up 13 goals and 22 assists.
 More importantly, Vermette brings a steady two-way presence to the center position, something the team badly could use behind top liner Jonathan Toews.